Putin not attending Camp David G8, will send Medvedev

 Medvedev was overheard on an open microphone telling Obama that he would "transmit this information to Vladimir."

-Seizing the chance to cast the U.S. president as weak on foreign policy in an election year, Republicans said that Obama was more or less signaling that he would cave into the anti-missile-defense demands of Putin.
+Seizing the chance to cast the U.S. president as weak on foreign policy in an election year, Republicans said that Obama was more or less signalling that he would cave into the anti-missile-defence demands of Putin.

 They view Putin as a hard-line rival of the United States and a tougher proposition for Washington than Medvedev, whom he replaced as president after previously holding the office from 2000 to 2008.